Mobyproject Moby

 By the Year

 In 2024 there have been 1 vulnerability in Mobyproject Moby with an average score of 7.8 out of ten.
 Last year Moby had 3 security vulnerabilities published.
-At the current rates, it appears that the number of vulnerabilities last year and this year may equal out.
+Right now, Moby is on track to have less security vulnerabilities in 2024 than it did last year.
 However, the average CVE base score of the vulnerabilities in 2024 is greater by 0.37.

 It may take a day or so for new Moby vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.